 Best Start tax credit is a new Working for Families payment available for children due or born on or after 1 July 2018.
 You can get Best Start for up to three years after a new baby arrives, but you can’t get Best Start and PPL at the same time.
-Find out more about Best Start on the Inland Revenue website, and there is also their helpful booklet that explains PPL and Best Start.
+Find out more about Best Start on the Inland Revenue website.

 When you're expecting, you may think you need to spend lots of money on baby gear.
 But before hitting the shops, it can help to talk to experienced parents about what's really needed when having a baby.

 You can save a lot by buying second-hand goods online and some things, like nappies, in bulk.
 Better still – let friends and family know what’s on the still-to-get list.
 Most will welcome the opportunity to clear out their unused baby gear or offer to help out with a gift you really need.
 Toy libraries and other services are aimed at making your job as a parent easier and more affordable.